Fortzy05/Fortzy05/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
-- 🌱 I’m currently learning JavaScript, Reactjs, and Python.
+- 🌱 I’m currently learning JavaScript, Reactjs, Vuejs and Python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Frontend Engineer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Frontend Engineer.
 - 📫 You can [view my resume](#) and contact me by emailing omorodion.fortune@gmail.com.

 ---